Les Chimères (painting): Interpretation

 Once criticized as being "too literary for a painter", Gustave Moreau was a proponent of painting as cosa mentale, or mental matter—that is, painting as a philosophical expression.
 According to his own writings, Les Chimères is a depiction of the internal, primitive nature of women. "[These] fantastic dreams enclose all the forms of the passions, the fantasy, the caprice of Woman, Woman in her first aspect, an unconscious being, a well of ... mystery, a spirit of evil under the form of perverse and Satanic seduction."

 The various fantastical images associated with the women in the painting are manifestations of the internal will and spirit of these women, a will and spirit that, for Moreau, was at the same time weak and mysterious, profound and susceptible to temptation.
-"The women mount chimeras that fly them into the void, from whence they fall again, dizzy and horrified."
 Moreau is here hearkening back to the primal, mythological archetype of Woman, back to not only Eve and the apple but Pandora and her box or Helen and Troy –the idea that women, both captured by and capturers of dreams, or imagination, act as conduits into the unconscious, eternal world of which, according to Symbolism, this world is only a reflection, a shadow on a wall, like Plato's Cave.